MUSIC:LINK Bursary Scheme

 “The knowledge I have gained will last me throughout my musical career.”

 The constituted MUSIC:LINK charity (registered charity no. 1108127) remains with key trustees who continue to administer the residual funds for its Bursary Scheme.
-The scheme has now completed its tenth year and bursary awards have been given to 32 young musicians totalling over £16,000.
+The scheme has now completed its tenth year and bursary awards have been given to over 30 young musicians totalling well over £16,000.
 The scheme was devised to encourage and support young musicians to help ensure the continued performance of live music.

 Part of the founding MUSIC:LINK constitution includes the promotion of music and its development within the Lincolnshire and East Midlands area.
 The MUSIC:LINK Bursary Scheme supports this by providing funding for attendance at workshops and master classes or similar courses to promising, talented young musicians of school age to encourage them to reach a standard where they can give public performances.